 Serge Benhayon made a defamation claim against Esther in NSW Supreme Court Sydney in November 2015 and expanded the claim in September 2016.
 He is claiming Esther damaged his reputation with one blog post and 18 tweets.
 An amended defence was filed at the end of November 2016.

-December 22 2016, two of Benhayon’s associates, UM psychologist Caroline Raphael and former Ballina Shire Council candidate, Ray Karam, filed a similar claim in Brisbane District Court.
+December 22 2016, two of Benhayon’s associates, UM psychologist Caroline Raphael and former Ballina Shire Council candidate, Ray Karam, filed a similar claim in Brisbane District Court, Queensland.

-Esther is out of funds and defending the claims without a solicitor.
-She is doing the work of a solicitor’s office on two very large defences of truth.
-Top defamation barristers are representing her in both states at no cost to her.
-They will take their fees from any award of costs.
+Top defamation barristers are representing Esther in both states.
+She will take full defences of truth to trial.
+Counsel are not billing until the conclusion of proceedings and will only take their fees contingent on an award of costs.
 Esther and her legal team are committed to making sure her defences get a fair hearing.

 Contact Esther for enquiries.